tinacms/tina.io/content/blog/tina-is-in-beta.md

 ### Improving and adding guides

-When we introduced Tina, we provided a quick start guide that guides you as a user through using our Tina Cloud Starter.
+When we introduced Tina, we had a single guide that got you up and running with our Tina Cloud Starter.
 This was a great way for users to experience Tina but we found that people were missing some key concepts of Tina.

 I went back to the drawing board and created a new guide that takes the Next.js Starter Blog and adds Tina and Tina Cloud to it while explaining each concept as we went.
-This felt like a perfect way to show off Tina and use something many users are experienced with.
+This feels like a perfect way to show off Tina, learn how to use Tina, with somethign that many users are familar with.

 We also removed old guides that no longer promote Tina's best practices and moved some of our other guides into our experimental section.
 Experimental to us means that we can't guarantee that there won't be bugs or issues with the packages used.

-## Improving our Tina Quickstart
+## Improving our Tina Starer

-The Tina quickstart was built originally to show "the power of Tina" while it did that, we didn't feel that it showed a real-world example.
-So we went back to the drawing board and created our new Tina Quickstart, which includes a landing page, blog, and about pages.
+The Tina Starter was built originally to show "the power of Tina" while it did that, we didn't feel that it showed a real-world example.
+So we went back to the drawing board and created our new Tina Starter, which includes a landing page, blog, and about pages.
 You can edit and rearrange the content and we styled it with TailwindCSS to give it some extra shine!
 Below is an example of just some of the work you can do:

 ![Quickstart Example](/img/edit-alongside-content.gif)